TownyAdvanced/SiegeWar/README.md

 Originally SiegeWar was a fork of Towny, being built by Goosius directly into Towny.
 This was necessary because Towny did not have a sufficient API to allow for the things SiegeWar wanted to do.

-This repo is for the stand-alone SiegeWar.jar, the result of a little over a month of work separating SiegeWar from Towny.
+This repo is for the stand-alone SiegeWar.jar, the result of roughly 2 months of work separating SiegeWar from Towny.
 This included:
   - updating/merging the SiegeWar branch of Towny from 0.96.2.8 all the way up to 0.96.5.12.
   - adding in many, many API events to Towny,
   - changing the entire Siege database to operate on Town metadata,